poubr/poubr/README.md

 - 👋 Hi, I’m @poubr
-- 👀 I’m interested in game dev.
+- 👀 I’m interested in web and game dev.
-- 🌱 I’m currently learning how to make more original readmes, C#, Java, and Python.
+- 🌱 I’m currently learning how to make more original readmes, Javascript, C#, and Python.